 MOD B/18/44#11105

-41 5.3 The provisions governing the priority enjoyed by all other telecommunications are contained in the relevant CCITT Recommendations.
+41 5.3 The provisions governing the priority enjoyed by any other telecommunications services are contained in the relevant Recommendations of the ITU.

 Reasons: The relevant Recommendations of the ITU describe the other cases of priority that are not defined in the ITU CS.